Alpi157/Alpi157/README.md

 # 👋 Hi, I’m Alpar Arman

-I’m a Master’s student at the University of Victoria, focused on **Telecommunications and Information Security**, and currently seeking a cybersecurity co-op position in Canada, ideally in a **junior cybersecurity specialist** role.
+I’m a Master’s student at the University of Victoria specializing in Telecommunications and Information Security, with a strong focus on applying AI and machine learning to real-world security and system design problems.

-I have a technical foundation in cybersecurity, experience with machine learning, and a growing body of practical security projects, all aimed at building creative, resilient solutions in the security space.
+I’m currently seeking a **co-op/internship** in **cybersecurity**, **AI/ML**, or **applied research** roles.

 ---

 ## Objective

-To contribute to a SOC team, gain real-world incident response experience, and grow into a high-performing cybersecurity specialist with both technical depth and operational understanding.
+To join a forward-thinking team where I can apply my technical skills in AI and security to build resilient, intelligent systems.

 ---